 Welcome to MPTRAC!

-Massive-Parallel Trajectory Calculations (MPTRAC) is a Lagrangian particle dispersion model to analyze atmospheric transport processes in the free troposphere and stratosphere.
-Leveraging high-performance computing techniques, MPTRAC efficiently handles large-scale trajectory simulations, making it a powerful tool for both research and operational applications.
+Massive-Parallel Trajectory Calculations (MPTRAC) is a Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
+The model is designed for execution on parallel computing systems and supports large ensembles of trajectory simulations for research and operational applications.

 Features